 A disease outbreak is defined as the occurrence of cases of disease in excess of what would normally be expected in a defined community, geographical area or season.
-For example, the National Guidelines for the Prevention, Control and Public Health Management of Outbreaks of Acute Respiratory Infection (including COVID-

-19 and Influenza) in Residential Care Facilities outline that an outbreak should be declared if:
+For example, the National Guidelines for the Prevention, Control and Public Health Management of Outbreaks of Acute Respiratory Infection (including Influenza) in Residential Care Facilities outline that an outbreak should be declared if 2 or more residents test positive for influenza within a 72-hour period.